UBC-MDS/exploratory-data-viz/chapters/en/slides/module3/module3_10.md

 </iframe>

-Notes: A heatmap of the number of observations is very similar to a histogram, but the count is mapped to the color instead of to the height on the y-axis.
+Notes: A heatmap of the number of observations is very similar to a histogram, but the count is mapped to the colour instead of to the height on the y-axis.

-This heatmap shows the histogram for each of the genres right next to each other so that they are easy to compare and contrast, by looking at the varying colors.
+This heatmap shows the histogram for each of the genres right next to each other so that they are easy to compare and contrast, by looking at the varying colours.

 We can see that some genres appear to have most of their observations close to zero, such as Comedy and Drama, whereas others are more spread out, such as Adventure movies.

-This is a pretty effective visualization, but since the color scale is the same for each genre and some genres have many more observations than others, it can be difficult to accurately interpret the distribution of those genres that have few observations.
+This is a pretty effective visualization, but since the colour scale is the same for each genre and some genres have many more observations than others, it can be difficult to accurately interpret the distribution of those genres that have few observations.

-For example, we wouldn’t be able to distinguish between regions with 10-20 and 40-50 observations since the colors are so similar.
+For example, we wouldn’t be able to distinguish between regions with 10-20 and 40-50 observations since the colours are so similar.

-Remember that comparing positions is more effective than than comparing colors, so how can we use position to compare multiple distributions?
+Remember that comparing positions is more effective than than comparing colours, so how can we use position to compare multiple distributions?

 ---